PHIL& 120 – Introduction to Symbolic Logic

 (Symbolic Reasoning)

 Studying symbolic logic can improve performance in other subjects, such as mathematics and science, and on standardized tests such as the SAT and ACT!
-It can also lead you to be a better reasoner and more effective communicator by helping you to think precisely, express your thoughts more clearly, identify good and bad arguments, and structure our own arguments in a more convincing way.
+It can also lead you to become a better reasoner and communicator by helping you to think precisely, express your thoughts clearly, identify good and bad arguments, and structure our own arguments in a more convincing way.

 (Earlier test dates can be arranged for students with special circumstances.)